Plain English Summary

 A randomised controlled trial to test if a simple anticipated regret manipulation leads to a significant increase in organ donor registrations

 The aim of this study is to test whether a large scale, simple anticipated regret manipulation leads to a significant increase in NHS Blood and Transplant (NHSBT) verified organ donor registrations.
-If we find that our intervention is successful, we will determine whether this effect is due to people having greater intentions to register and less negative emotions and attitudes towards registration.
+If it is found that the intervention is successful, the trialists will determine whether this effect is due to people having greater intentions to register and less negative emotions and attitudes towards registration.